-Every year, the audit committee reviews the external auditors' audit plan and considers the auditors' observations on an ongoing basis.
+Every year, the audit committee reviews the internal and external auditors' audit plans and considers the auditors' observations on an ongoing basis.
 The board of directors and the audit committee also receive summary audit reports.
-The company's auditors participated in one board meeting and in three meetings of the audit committee.
+The company's external auditors attended one board meeting and five meetings of the audit committee.
 At least once a year, the board of directors meets the company's auditors without the CEO or any other member of the management group present.